expel-io/pyexclient/docs/start/start.rst

 ===============
 There’s one precondition to using pyexclient: you must have a Workbench user account.
 This means you need to be a customer or going through a POC with Expel.

-If you have an Expel Workbench account, you can authenticate to :ref:`Expel using MFA <snippet auth>` Expel using MFA or you can request an API key.
+If you have an Expel Workbench account, you can authenticate to :ref:`Expel using MFA <snippet auth>` or you can request an API key.

 Requesting an API key